 I fell over two or three wet embankments, and stuck my head through a wire fence trying to find my way out and around to H. Skipper’s Weewater hotel.
 It is the only hotel here, and Admans’s large store the only store.
 I soon learned that bad navigation, and heavy freights were worse than the vilest protection for putting prices up.
 A nine pence bottle of ‘English Pale Ale’ is only worth two shillings at Skipper’s and he’s out of supplies at those figures.
 He’s been looking for cargo for weeks.
 Admans, too, has to stand on a chair in order to mark his prices up high enough to cover the ruinous cost of getting goods here from anywhere.
 I don’t blame these men.
 I am sorry for them.
 I am also sorry for the customer who has to live in these wilds and wastes, and has to reach clear through his pockets, around under a bank counter, or over a mortgage for enough money to buy something on the Darling, or, which is worse, trying to get it cheaper by shipping it himself.

-The Wee Water closed for business in 1897 after Skipper was sent to prison for pointing a loaded revolver to the head of the Tilpa constable of the day.
+The Wee Water closed for business in 1897 after Skipper was sent to prison for pointing a loaded gun to the head of a police constable.

-Lucky for the hard drinking shearers, there was another pub at Tilpa to keep them lubricated, when the Wee Water closed in 1897.
+Lucky for Tipla’s hard drinking shearers, there was another pub to keep them lubricated, after the Wee Water closed in 1897.

 The Royal Hotel at Tilpa was built by Edward Perrott and leased to George Drew, who gained a license on April 13 1894.
-It would have been unwise for Perrott to open his own pub, as the shearers often cashed their cheques at the pub, drinking most of their wages before returning to the sheds.
+It would have been unwise for Perrott to host the pub, as it was the place where the shearers often cashed their cheques, where they drank most of their wages, before returning to the sheds.
 It wouldn’t have been a good look for Perrott to pay his shearers, and then cash and take their cheques.

 Perrott’s wife ended-up returning to him, and they saw out their finals years together on their Scone property “St Aubyns”.
 He died in 1935 at the age of 72, and his widow Isabella followed her husband to the grave in 1937.